kaysalawu/azure-network-terraform/3-network-manager/1-hub-spoke-azfw-single-region/README.md

 C        192.168.10.10 is directly connected, Loopback0
 ```

+We can see our hub and spoke Vnet ranges are learned dynamically via BGP.

-5. Display BGP information by typing `show ip bgp` and pressing the space bar to show the complete output.
+**7.5.** Display BGP information by typing `show ip bgp`.

 ```sh
 show ip bgp
 ```

 Sample output

 ```sh
 Ne31-branch1-nva-vm#show ip bgp
 BGP table version is 5, local router ID is 192.168.10.10